Executive MBA ’19

 How have you evolved as a leader during your time at Daniels?

 I’ve learned to listen so much more, and to recognize that life experiences guide my perspective – and that goes for everyone.
 I’ve become much more open to ideas and to process.
-I recognize that my skills are not the only skills, and that tapping into what makes my team members tick is really important to managing them to success.
+I recognize that my skills are not the only skills, and that tapping into what makes my team members tick is important to managing them to success.

 Is there a particular class or professor at Daniels that really stands out?